Dr. Greene's Unforgettable, Heart-Crushing Death on ‘ER’ and the Grief of Past and Future We All Share

 It’s not a coincidence that our talk about death came up now.
 I’ve been re-watching ER in the past two months, and Seasons 6, 7, and 8 are heavy with loss and pain for Dr. Greene.
 In his final years, Mark loses his mom, watches his dad die slowly and agonizingly from lung cancer, and then develops a brain tumor that eventually kills him.
 As cruel and depressing as his storyline is, it’s also a painstaking portrayal of grief, remembrance, and making every moment count.
 Watching Mark and his father find common ground after decades of barely talking — as they emotionally grow closer to each other than they ever have been — and express all the unspoken emotions they kept in for too long is as hopeful as it gets.
 Everything that needs to be said between them is said the night before David (John Cullum) passes away.
 Often, and the show is more proof than anything, people don’t get that chance.

 So when Mark is on his deathbed two years later in Hawaii, where he spent the most time growing up as a kid, he imparts his own wisdom to his daughter, Rachel (Hallee Hirsh): "Generosity.
 Be generous… with your time… with your love... with your life."
-It’s the saddest scene of the series by far, but through love and tenderness it finds a way to be the most beautiful too.
+It’s the saddest scene of the series by far, but through love and tenderness, it finds a way to be the most beautiful too.
 It breaks you but doesn't leave you empty.
 The opposite: it fills you with something transcendent and life-affirming you can only learn from someone being on the verge of death.
 It’s a masterful moment of television played for maximum effect (you’ll never hear “Over the Rainbow” sound the same again).

 I’ve been contemplating this line and this moment for several days now.
 My parents and I live in three different countries.
 I only see them once or twice a year.
 And as time goes by, faster than I can catch up to it, I feel a little more uncertain about whether I'm generous with it enough.
-If maybe I should give more.
+If I should give more.
 Whether I'm doing it all wrong.
 I've been intentionally trying to articulate my appreciation and love for them in different ways, and I know I have, but is that enough?
 Will I regret not visiting them as often as I could, and missing out on a chance to create more memories?
 Will I have the opportunity to sit by their side before they die and say the things that need to be said as Dr. Greene has?
 I don’t know.

 The complications of life don't make these questions easy to answer.
-But what my sense of hyper-awareness and sensitivity to death (past and the future) tells me is that maybe I should try to change things until I can before the Grim Reaper gives me an ultimatum to do so.
+But what my sense of hyper-awareness and sensitivity to death (past and future) tells me is that maybe I should try to change things until I can before the Grim Reaper gives me an ultimatum to do so.

 If you want to support The Screen, the best way to recommend it to someone who’s into pop culture is by sharing posts like this one above.